 Continuing students are encouraged to see their faculty advisors early in the registration period.
 For the winter and spring semesters, early advisement/registration begins in November.
 For the summer and fall semesters, early advisement and registration begins in April.
 Continuing students are encouraged to contact their faculty advisor, set an appointment and meet with their faculty advisor prior to registration.
 Faculty advisors are not available during the summer months or during holiday intersession.
 Summer months include June, July, and August.
 Holiday intersession includes spring break and winter intersession.
 Continuing students who have not seen their faculty advisor early in the advisement/registration period will need to seek advising in one of two locations in Lafayette Hall, LH-A108.

-The Academic Advisement Center is located in LH- A111.
 Two full-time academic advisors are available to all students on a walk-in basis.
-The Counseling Center is located in LH-A108.
 Four full-time counselors are available to all students by appointment.
-During peak advisement periods, one month prior to the start of each semester, students are welcome in both the Counseling Center (LH- A108) and the Academic Advisement Center (LH- A111) on a walk-in basis when faculty advisors are not available.
+During peak advisement periods, one month prior to the start of each semester, students are welcome in the Advising and Counseling Center on a walk-in basis when faculty advisors are not available.

 Students seeking information on transferability of coursework and articulation agreements with the four state universities and private colleges in the state of Connecticut can utilize the services of the Transfer Counselor in the Counseling Center (LH-A108).